Vivendi reviewing possible Universal Music IPO, CEO says

 The division, Universal Music Group (UMG), is the world’s biggest music label, with a portfolio of artists ranging from The Beatles to Taylor Swift, Drake and Rihanna.

-The success of online streaming services has boosted UMG’s value, driving up the shares of Vivendi and fuelling speculation about a possible initial public offering (IPO).
+The success of online streaming services has boosted the value of UMG’s value, driving up the shares of Vivendi and fuelling speculation about a possible initial public offering (IPO).

 “We have started work that will allow us to present the benefits of a potential listing of UMG to the supervisory board,” de Puyfontaine said at Vivendi’s annual general meeting in Paris.